mpospisil/poc-projects/ConnectionRestApiClients/clients/csharp/docs/MaterialApi.md

 <a id="addmaterialweld"></a>
 # **AddMaterialWeld**
-> ConMprlElement AddMaterialWeld (Guid projectId, int connectionId, ConMprlElement? conMprlElement = null)
+> ConMprlElement AddMaterialWeld (Guid projectId, ConMprlElement? conMprlElement = null)

 Add material to the project